-Research and development expenses consist primarily of salaries and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
-We expensed all costs related to research and development in 2021, 2020 and 2019.
-Research and development expenses were \$54.1 million, \$53.5 million and \$47.9 million in 2021, 2020 and 2019, respectively.
-Research and development expenses as a percentage of total revenues were 16% in 2021, 16% in 2020 and 17% in 2019.
+Research and development expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
+We expensed all costs related to research and development in 2022, 2021 and 2020.
+Research and development expenses were \$62.6 million, \$54.1 million and \$53.5 million in 2022, 2021 and 2020, respectively.
+Research and development expenses as a percentage of total revenues were 15% in 2022, 16% in 2021 and 16% in 2020, respectively.
+The increase in research and development expenses in 2022 compared to 2021 was primarily due to headcount-related costs from the 2021 Acquisitions and 2022 Acquisitions.

 The increase in research and development expenses in 2021 compared to 2020 was primarily due to headcount-related costs from the 2021 Acquisitions partially offset by a reduction in research and development expenses as a result of headcount reductions under the Fiscal 2021 Restructuring Plan.

-The increase in research and development expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions.

-General and administrative expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of administrative personnel, as well as professional fees and other administrative expenses.
-General and administrative costs were \$36.3 million, \$34.6 million and \$30.0 million in 2021, 2020 and 2019, respectively.
-General and administrative expenses as a percentage of total revenues were 10%, 11% and 11% in 2021, 2020 and 2019, respectively.
+General and administrative expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of administrative personnel, as well as professional fees, insurance and other administrative expenses.
+General and administrative costs were \$44.5 million, \$36.3 million and \$34.6 million in 2022, 2021 and 2020, respectively.
+General and administrative expenses as a percentage of total revenues were 10%, 10% and 11% in 2022, 2021 and 2020, respectively.
+The increase in general and administrative expenses in 2022 compared to 2021 was primarily due to costs from the 2021 Acquisitions, increased headcount-related costs as well as increased stock-based compensation from fiscal 2021 and fiscal 2022 grants.

 The increase in general and administrative expenses in 2021 compared to 2020 was primarily due to increased stock-based compensation expense from fiscal 2021 grants as well as headcount-related costs from the 2020 Acquisitions partially offset by a reduction in general and administrative expenses as a result of headcount reductions under the Fiscal 2021 Restructuring Plan.

-The increase in general and administrative expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions.

 Other charges consist primarily of acquisition-related costs with respect to completed and prospective acquisitions, contingent consideration adjustments and restructuring charges.
 Acquisition-related costs primarily include advisory services, brokerage services, administrative costs and retention bonuses, and relate to completed and prospective acquisitions.
-Restructuring costs relate to the integration of previously completed acquisitions and other cost-reduction activities.
-Other charges were \$2.3 million, \$3.8 million and \$3.8 million in 2021, 2020, and 2019, respectively.
-The decrease in other charges in 2021 compared to 2020 was primarily a result of contingent consideration adjustments related to the completion of certain earn-out periods in 2021.
+Contingent consideration adjustments relate to changes in the fair value estimate of contingent consideration.
+Restructuring costs relate to the integration of previously-completed acquisitions and other cost-reduction activities.
+Other charges were \$6.4 million, \$2.3 million and \$3.8 million in 2022, 2021 and 2020, respectively.
+The increase in other charges in 2022 compared to 2021 was primarily a result of contingent consideration adjustments of \$4.5 million in 2022.
+The decrease in other charges in 2021 compared to 2020 was primarily a result of contingent consideration adjustments in 2021.